viveknest/statascratch-solutions/UK Referendum Data/README.md

 | ```No_official_mark```        | Number of ballots rejected because they did not have any offical mark  |
 | ```Voting_for_both_answers``` | Number of ballots rejected because they voted for both answers         |
 | ```Writing_or_mark```         | Number of ballots rejected because they had a writing instead of check |

+### Solve these problems
+- Without using the Pandas or NumPy libraries
+- Using the Pandas library

+The starter Notebook is available here

+The solutions without Pandas and NumPy
+Solutions with Pandas